paradisec-archive/digitising_manuscripts/index.md

 > **Note:** If you are capturing raw images (.CR2 files), you cannot edit them using Bridge alone; you need to have photoshop.
 If you are using the EOS Utility software, a tool called Digital Photo Professional (DPP) is installed along with the remote capture tool.
 You can view and edit your .CR2 files and create .JPGs or .TIFs from there.

 ## Workflow for remote capture (Canon EOS 700D)
+*(This is specifically designed for ANU-PARADISEC workflows, but the concepts are easy enough to personalise for your own purposes)

 ## Workflow for non-tethered camera (Canon PowerShot G12)
+1. Start the computer and use your ANU UniID to log on
+2. Take the Canon 700D battery pack from the charger and insert into the camera.
+3. Turn the camera on.
+This will also open the EOS Utility software installed on the computer.
+4. Select "camera setting/remote shooting" from the start screen.
+A window with the camera settings will pop up on the right side of the screen.
+5. Click on "Live View shoot...".
+This will open the window showing the full live view of what the camera is capturing.
+6. Click on the folder icon to select a destination folder.
+For collected items (folder, notebook, manuscript, etc.), create a new folder for each item.
+You will be saving these images directly to the folder you designate- *not* to the SD card in the camera.
+7. To set up the file-naming for the images:
+    a.
+Click on the folder icon and select "File Names" in the preference window
+    b.
+Click "Customize..." to customize the name.
+Create file names that start with a collection ID, followed by a hyphen, then the item number (what you have come up with as an ID for your notebook/folder/manuscript), and then select sequential numbering of the images, e.g. DT1-04-<Sequential Number>
+    c.
+Set "Number of Digits" to 3, This will accommodate items with 999 pages.
+If there are under one hundred pages, use 2 digits.
+If over a thousand pages, use 4 digits.
+This will help with the ordering in PARADISEC collections and is just good practice.
+    d.
+Set "Start" to 1 at when you begin photographing each new item (otherwise it will just continue counting from whatever was shot in the previous session)
+8. Fix the position the item using the Live view window.
+Use the black card stok paper provided as a background and to cover the page that is not the target page.
+9. Set lighting by double-clicking on the relevant icon in the settings window.
+For instance, the ISO should be 400 for indoor shooting and the lamp symbol should show the light bulb if you are using the lamps on the camera stand.
+You can also adjust the lightness/darkness in the bar with the numbers.
+10. When the live view window shows what you would like to capture, either click on the round, grey button in the top right corner or press the space bar.
+A window will pop up to show the picture taken.
+Repeat this step for each page of your item.
+11. When finishing a session for the day, wait until the last image has loaded and then switch the camera off.
+12. Remove the battery and put into the charger to charge for the next session.

 ## Post-production processing of images